kendallroden/azure-apim-lab/apimanagement-2.md

 ![](Images/APIMDevSignin.png)

+#### Subscribe to Products

-Select Starter Product and subscribe to a "Starter" subscription
+Select Starter Product and subscribe to a "Starter" subscription. **Note**: "Starter" is an arbitrary name that we have recommended for your subscription.
+This name does not have to be the same as the Product name to which you are subscribing.
-  - Check email - subscription has been accepted and some key information are provided
+  - Check email - subscription has been accepted and some key information is provided

+![](Images/APIMDevSubscribe.png)

-Select Unlimited Product and subscribe to an "Unlimited" subscription
+Once you have subscribed to the Starter Product, Select Unlimited Product and subscribe to an "Unlimited" subscription.
+Remember, the name of the subscription does not have to mirror the name of the product to which you are subscribing.
   - Check email - the subscription requires approval

-![](Images/APIMDevSubscribe.png)

 Check the user profile page - see products and keys
   - Note that the Unlimited subscription is not yet *Active* as this request has not yet been approved (status=submitted)

 ![](Images/APIMDevSubscribe2.png)

-The "Unlimited" being in "submitted" state (=needs approval), you can, in Azure Portal, go in the `subcriptions` blade to approve it.
+The "Unlimited" is in "submitted" state, as it requires approval.
+You can, as an admin, go into the `subcriptions` blade to approve it.

 #### Try an API